 Underrepresented students are systematically discouraged from pursuing tech.
 Schools in LA have little to no computer science education programs—and students aren't exposed to programming until late high school or college.
 We're hoping to encourage students of all backgrounds, ages, and location to learn and love programming.
 No matter who you are, you’re welcome here—and you’ll surprise yourself by what you can accomplish. 💛

 How much does it cost? 💸 Nothing!
-Registration and attendance are 100% free, with meals, drinks, swag, & workshops included.
-We'll even have prizes for the top scoring teams/individuals!
+Registration and attendance are 100% free, and we'll mail you swag afterwards!
+We'll even mail super cool prizes to the top teams!

-Who can participate? 🔭 Any current student grades 6–12.
+Who can participate? 🔭 Any current student in any age!
 If you’re under/over that age, email us & we’ll see what we can do.
 And if you're interested in mentoring or helping out, hit us up too!

 Do I need a team? 👨👧👧 Nope!
 You’ll have an opportunity to meet fellow hackers and make teams of up to 4—find some new friends, bring yours, or work alone.